jsga/bundle_notifications/README.rst

 The tool relies on two main pandas functionalities: reading CSV files and group-apply functions.
 Applying a custom function to a pandas groupby element is known to be rather slow - it is even mentioned in the documentation_.
 However, it is flexible and easy to work with, so for this reason, this was my initial approach.

 The advantage of using pandas over custom-made tools is its simplicity.
-The initial version of the functions was quite simple and quick to develop.
+The initial version of the functions was quite simple and it was also quick to develop.
 However, the computing time was too high and the tool would become unusable: 1h30min for 330k rows of data.
 By iteratively analyzing the bottlenecks and coding equivalent custom functions, the time is now reduced to 5% of what it used to be.
 I am sure that with some more effort it could go down to 1%.

+The tool is built as a Python package.
+Tests have been implemented and the coding style is PEP8 consistent, checked with *flake8*.
+I have based the project on this cookie-cutter_.

 Here there are some possible future improvements:

-1. Implement speed enhancements translating the groupby step in function *bundle_func()* to Numpy and Numba_.
+1. Implement speed enhancements, focusing on translating the groupby step in function *bundle_func()* to Numpy and Numba_.

 2. Implement a parameter to set the maximum number of notifications.
 Currently, 4 is hardcoded.